marxin/texi2rst-generated/sphinx/gccint/target-description-macros-and-functions/controlling-the-compilation-driver-gcc.rst

   A macro that controls the modifications to ``LIBGCC_SPEC`` mentioned in ``REAL_LIBGCC_SPEC``.
-If nonzero, a spec will be generated that uses :option:`--as-needed` or equivalent options and the shared libgcc in place of the static exception handler library, when linking without any of ``-static``, ``-static-libgcc``, or ``-shared-libgcc``.
+If nonzero, a spec will be generated that uses :option:`--as-needed` or equivalent options and the shared :samp:`libgcc` in place of the static exception handler library, when linking without any of ``-static``, ``-static-libgcc``, or ``-shared-libgcc``.